rahulgopinath/rahulgopinath.github.io/_posts/2010-11-30-http-webcache-topologies.markdown

 ### En-Route Caching using Load Diffusion

 As implemented in WebWave[33], A set of co-operating Caches are organized in a routing tree.
 Caches periodically exchange the load information between themselves.
-An object can be cached any where enroute to the origin server.
+An object can be cached any where en route to the origin server.
 An object copy is only created when a parent notices that a child is lightly loaded compared to the parent.
 Conversely when a child may decide to delete some of its cached objects if the parent becomes lightly loaded asymmetrically.